ankitkumar04100/OctoImpact/SECURITY.md

-# Security Policy for OctoImpact
+# Security Policy

+## Supported Versions
+- OctoImpact backend: Python 3.10+
+- OctoImpact frontend: React 18+
+- Smart contract: Solidity 0.8.20+

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please **do not create a public issue**.
-Contact us immediately via:
+If you discover a security vulnerability in OctoImpact:

-**Email:** octoimpact@gmail.com
+1. **Do not post it publicly**.
+2. Contact us immediately at: **octopushackathon@gmail.com**
+3. Provide:
+   - Detailed description of the vulnerability.
+   - Steps to reproduce.
+   - Screenshots or code examples if available.

-We will respond within **48 hours** and work with you to fix the issue.
+4. We will acknowledge your report and work on a fix.

-## Supported Versions
-- Backend: Python 3.10+
-- Frontend: React.js latest LTS
-- Blockchain: Solidity 0.8.x
-- AI Module: Transformers / HuggingFace APIs

-## Security Best Practices
+## Security Practices
-- Never commit **secrets, API keys, or passwords** to the repository
-- Use environment variables for sensitive information
+- All sensitive keys are stored in `.env` and never committed to GitHub.
+- Backend uses secure API practices.
+- Smart contracts are tested locally before deployment.
+- Dependencies are regularly updated to patch vulnerabilities.

+## Response & Patch
+- Critical vulnerabilities will be fixed within 48 hours.
+- Patches will be tested thoroughly before release.
+- Contributors reporting issues will be credited.

+## Recommended Security Measures for Users
+- Never share your private keys.
+- Use trusted RPC URLs and nodes.
-- Keep dependencies up to date
+- Keep dependencies up to date.
+- Run OctoImpact on secure networks.